Another name: Akaal Bodhan

 Begins: Sixth day of Ashwin Shukla Paksha

 Durga Puja festival marks the victory of Goddess Durga over the evil buffalo demon Mahishasura.
-Thus, Durga Puja festival epitomises the victory of Good over Evil.
-In Bengal, Durga is worshipped as Durgotinashini, the destroyer of evil and the protector of her devotees.
+Thus, Durga Puja festival epitomizes the victory of Good over Evil.
+In Bengal, Durga is worshiped as Durgotinashini, the destroyer of evil and the protector of her devotees.

 The festival is celebrated with family and other social gatherings, shopping and gift-giving, feasting, pandal-visiting, lighting decorations, cultural dance, idol immersion, Ceremonial worship of goddess Durga, temple services, etc. Bengali married women participate in Sindur Khela, smearing of the vermilion on Durga Puja’s last day.